MdNomanRaghib/PowerShell/README.md

 New-Item -Path C:\ -Name MyData -Type Directory
 New-Item -Path C:\ -Name MyData -Type Directory -Value "This is the content" (-Value can be used to add some data to your new file)

+Copy-Item (cmdlet copies an item from one location to another)
+Copy-Item -Path C:\OldLocation\Test1.txt -Destination C:\NewLocation

+Move-Item (cmdlet moves an item, including its properties, contents, and child items, from one location to another location)
+Move-Item will not overwrite any existing files in the target folder
+Move-Item -Path C:\OldLocation\Test1.txt -Destination C:\NewLocation\Test2.txt (moves a file from one directory to another directory and renames it)
+Move-Item -Path C:\MyData -Destination C:\Temp (move a directory to another directory)

+Remove-Item (It can delete many different types of items, including files, directories, registry keys, variables, aliases, and functions)
+Remove-Item -Path C:\MyData\Test1.txt
+Remove-Item -Path C:\MyData\* (Removes everything inside MyData directory,asks for prompt if its non-empty directory)